⚠️ TMG skill test is the for recreational pilots ✈️

-Conditions for successful pass of the EASA TMG license skill test (LST)
+Pass criteria ✅ of EASA TMG skill test

-General conditions for successful pass of the examination flight - EASA license skill test (LST) SEP(land) are more or less the same as for any other EASA license skill test (LST).
+Conditions for pass of the TMG skill test are the same as for any other EASA class rating skill test.

-EASA license skill test (LST) for initial issue of the touring motor-gliders - TMG is splitted into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - touring motor-gliders - TMG of the aeroplane used for the EASA license skill test (LST).
+EASA TMG skill test is split into different sections representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - touring motor gliders - TMG of the aeroplane used for the skill test.

-We provide an EASA license skill test (LST) for initial obtain of the touring motor-gliders class rating - TMG in the following EASA approved variants (types) of the aeroplanes within the class TMG:
+We are authorised to provide an EASA skill test for initial obtain of the touring motor-gliders class rating in various variants of TMG class for example:

 - Let L-13SW Vivat

-Class rating for touring motor-gliders - TMG allows the holder to fly on the specific variant (so-called as "the type") on which the EASA TMG license skill test (LST) has been successfully passed on.
+TMG class rating authorizes the holder to fly on the specific variant on which the skill test with EASA examiner has been successfully passed on.